Annanardo/Art/README.md

 - Link to Wikipedia artist's page.

-The original file contains 49 rows (corresponding to 49 different artists), but this structure can be changed by the user, since there is a function that allows him/her to add rows by simply fulfilling some requirements (as the name of the artist the user wants to add, the most famous painting, etc.).
+The original file contains 49 rows (corresponding to 49 different artists), but this structure can be changed by the user since there is a function that allows him/her to add rows by simply fulfilling some requirements (as the name of the artist the user wants to add, the most famous painting, etc.).

-All those information are needed to the software in order to perform properly.
+This information is needed to the software in order to perform properly.

 # How to start

-First thing to do in order to develop the main functionalities described above, is to clone the remote directory.
-In order to do so the user needs to use `git clone https://github.com/Annanardo/Art/tree/main ` .
+The first thing to do in order to develop the main functionalities described above is to clone the remote directory.
+To do so the user needs to use `git clone https://github.com/Annanardo/Art/tree/main ` .
 By doing this is possible to automatically download all the files, contained in the "Art" folder, and the user will be able to run the program.